Home » DIY Tutorials » How To Install A Rain Barrel

 Step 5: Place your rain barrel onto your paver

 Get your rain barrel into the position you are going to want it in.
 Decide what direction you want the spigot to go and make sure the drain on the back has room to be opened to let water out.
-This is also typically where you would join using tubing another barrel.
-So make sure there is room to access this for in the future if you want to add another one.

 Install a rain barrel system for your home and save money and conserve your water supply.
 Simple step-by-step tutorial for installing a rain barrel. #ABlissfulNest